 Masters And Edges

-Any decentralized system, no matter whether it’s a cryptocurrency like Bitcoin or Ethereum, or something else like Tor, Kazaa, BitTorrent, DNS, or Skype, need some amount of servers with a special level of trust.
+Any decentralized system, no matter whether it’s a cryptocurrency like Bitcoin or Ethereum, or something else like Tor, Kazaa, BitTorrent, DNS, or Skype, needs a number of servers with a special level of trust.
 When new clients connect to the network they have to interact with some servers they can fully trust.
-Then, those “nodes” can redirect the clietn to other places.
+Then, those “nodes” can redirect the client to other places.
 Something similar existed in Zold from the first day, but got a special name just a week ago.

 Bitcoin has seven entry points (at the time of writing hard-coded in chainparams.cpp).
 They are owned by Pieter Wuille, Matt Corallo, Luke Dashjr, Christian Decker, Jonas Schnelli, Peter Todd, and Sjors Provoost.
 When a new Bitcoin node starts, it discovers the network through one or a few of those seven “master” nodes.